Curriculum Design Statement

 2. Opportunities for Learning

 We incorporate a range of varied learning opportunities to develop children’s interest and engagement including experiences beyond the National Curriculum expectations.
+Lessons focus on collaborative, enquiry based learning that use a range of teaching and learning approaches.

 3. A Coherently planned academic curriculum